CHAMPION Network Financial Literacy Incentivized Savings Program

 4. Example: Please walk us through a specific example of how your solution is working to solve the problem.

 Through our training, Stephen Isaacs attained his CDL Class C license and was hired as a driver by a local Access-A-Ride company, earning $15 per hour.
 This was a life-changing opportunity, but his dream was to drive a large bus--requiring training we do not provide.

 Stephon found a bus company in NJ whose 3-week driver training program was unpaid and required the trainee to pay for their DMV road testing and licensure fees.
 It also required the applicant to sign an employment agreement to remain employed with the company for 6 months.
 We were able to offer him career guidance and classroom training during this period.
 He was able to become a driver for a 45-foot Coach Bus with a Class B license and Air Brake endorsement.
 With the assistance of CHAMPION, he later found better employment closer to home.
 Today, he drives for a charter bus company and makes $52K year with full benefits.

 5a.
 Too many people in the U.S. have unmet needs for financial products and services.
 How is your work reaching a population(s) that is currently underserved?
 If it is not reaching an underserved population yet, how might it in the near future?

 A majority of our community members are either immigrants or first generation Americans.
 Many speak a language other than English at home.
 Less than 20% hold Bachelor’s degrees.
-Many are vulnerable to predatory practices, non-traditional banking, and check cashing services with large fees.
+Many are vulnerable to predatory practices/scams and check cashing services with large fees.
 Our organization has advocated for better lending options and expanded financial services in our community.
 Despite progress, many people, particularly young people and new arrivals, are vulnerable.

 5b.
 Please specify if the population you are reaching is underserved due to any of the following characteristics: